hGriff0n/utfString/README.md

 utfstring
 =========

-A small unicode string library
+A small, immutable unicode string library that aims to trivialize the process of converting between various Unicode encodings. utfString uses the [utf](https://github.com/jalfd/utf.hpp) library by [jalfd](https://github.com/jalfd) to handle the process of converting between encodings.

 Usage
 =====